 Summer will soon be in full swing in Augusta, which, for us, means saving all the pennies we can for the ice cream truck.
-This spring, we plan on biking the swamplands and getting lost in lush gardens with our favorite books before the Georgia heat sets in.
+This spring, we plan on hiking the swamplands and getting lost in outdoor music before the Georgia heat sets in.
 So, if you’re like us and want to soak up the best Augusta has to offer without having to miss out on any Choco Tacos, here are 10 things for $10 or less happening around Augusta’s River Region this spring.
 Be sure to check out our Free Things to Do page for more year-round suggestions!

-5. Free Movie Tuesdays: Come enjoy a variety of eclectic movie selections that you can’t find on Netflix at Augusta’s Public Library Headquarters.
-Added bonus: you can also check out your favorite book!
+4. Tuesday Night Movie Series: Come enjoy a variety of eclectic movie selections (ranging from rated PG to R) that you can’t find on Netflix at Augusta’s Public Library Headquarters.
+Added bonus: you may also check out a favorite book!
 Cost per person: FREE

-10. Sundays at the Greenjackets: There’s never been a better time to take your kids out to the ballgame than Sunday at the GreenJackets, especially if they’re a member of the Jr. Jackets Kids Club!
-With joining as easy as filling out a free online registration, it’s hard to give up benefits like FREE Sunday games, 10% off in the Hive Pro Shop, pre-game catch on the field, and special featured events such as the high five tunnel, and opportunities to be the first pitch kid, the play ball kid, and the guest PA announcer!
+8. Sundays at the Greenjackets: There’s never been a better time to take your kids out to the ballgame than Sunday at the GreenJackets, especially if they’re a member of the Jr. Jackets Kids Club!
+With joining as easy as filling out an online registration (which is $15 per child for the season), it’s hard to give up benefits like FREE Sunday games, pre-game catch on the field, and more!
 With registration, your child will also receive a FREE Child’s Pass to Edventure Children’s Museum in Columbia, SC.
 Cost per person: FREE for kids 12 and under, $8 general admission